-Travelers may only transport UNLOADED firearms in a locked, hard-sided container in or as checked baggage.
-All firearms, ammunition and firearm parts, including firearm frames and receivers, are prohibited in carry-on baggage.
+Travelers may only transport UNLOADED firearms in a locked, hard-sided container as checked baggage.
+The container must be completely secured from being accessed.
+All firearms, ammunition and firearm parts, including firearm frames, receivers, clips and magazines are prohibited in carry-on baggage.

 Realistic replicas of firearms are also prohibited in carry-on bags and must be packed in checked baggage.
 Rifle scopes are permitted in carry-on and checked bags.

 In addition to TSA security rules on transporting firearms, airlines, as well as state, local and international governments have additional rules that may vary by location.
 Please check with your airline and with states and cities you will be traveling into and out of to become familiar with their requirements and ensure you are compliant with their laws.
 Before traveling outside of the United States with firearms and/or ammunition, you should also read U.S. Immigration and Customs Enforcement’s guidance.

 Law Enforcement Officers: There are certain limited exceptions for law enforcement officers who may fly armed by meeting the requirements of Title 49 CFR § 1544.219.
 Please read our policies for law enforcement officers traveling with firearms.

 To avoid issues that could impact your travel and/or result in law enforcement action, here are some guidelines to assist you in packing your firearms and ammunition: